Freeport, Texas: Government

-Freeport is in the 14th congressional district, and is represented by Congressman Randy Weber.
+Freeport is in Texas' 14th congressional district, and is represented by Congressman Randy Weber.

 Media

 The Brazosport Facts in Clute is a local paper.
 It was headquartered in Freeport until the move to Clute in 1976.

 The Houston Chronicle is the metropolitan area newspaper.

 Education

 Public education

-Schools in Freeport include Brazosport High School (Grades 9–12), Freeport Intermediate School (Grades 7–8), Lanier Middle School (Grades 5–6), Freeport Elementary, and Velasco Elementary School (Grades Pre-K–4).
+Schools in Freeport include Brazosport High School (Grades 9–12), Freeport Intermediate School (Grades 7–8), Lanier Middle School (Grades 5–6), Freeport Elementary, and Velasco Elementary School but this place shut down (Grades Pre-K–4).
 They are all maintained through Brazosport Independent School District.